Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 ### Existing features
 #### Home
 * Instructions modal.
-* Call to action: stimulate the user to take action.
+* Call to action: Encourage the user to take action.
 In this case start the game.

 #### Game page
 * Game tiles: clickable, turn on click.
 * Game logic: in case there is a match, the cards animate and remain visible.
-* Moves counter: after each move (two cards turned) the counter updates.
+* Moves counter: after each move (when two cards turned) the counter updates.
-* Game over modal
+* Game over modal.
 * Congratulations header.
-* Call to action: stimulate the user to take action.
+* Call to action: encourage the user to take action.
 In this case restart the game.
-* Evaluation messages: depending on performance.
+* Evaluation/feedback messages: depending on performance.
-* Call to action: stimulate the user to take action.
+* Call to action: Encourage the user to take action.
 In this case to try again and beat your best score.
-* Reset score: if you want to reset your best to 0.
+* Reset score: Restart the game again at any stage.

 #### Features that can be implemented
 High score board: show all time statistics of all users.
-More game difficulty modes
+More game difficulty modes.
-Timed mode: add a timer as extra challenge, finish game before timer runs out.
+Timed mode: add a timer to make the game more challenging, i.e. finish game before timer runs out.

+***

+## Technologies Used
+* HTML
+* CSS
+* Javascript
+* Google Fonts
+* Font Awesome Library